kabhimanyu/LoadTapAssignment/README.md

 	yarn dev

 ## Modules used
+### IMAP
 We are using IMAP to monitor the email client .
 Imap connects to the mail server and pulls mail for a specified period.
 However google does not let unsecured apps to connect with email and password and we have to generate the xoauth2 token to connect to the mail client.

+For gmail we need to follow the follwing steps
+	- Create a new Project on Google Developer portal
+	- Enable Gmail API
+	- Create the credentials for the project and copy paste the clientID and clientSecret.
+	- Go to [https://developers.google.com/oauthplayground/] (https://developers.google.com/oauthplayground/) and generate a refresh token.
+	- Replace these values in your .env file.

+### SMTP
+We are using Simple Mail Transfer Protocol to send the email to the destination email.

+The main entry point of the app is Commander.
+Commander is the controlling unit of the app and it waits for different events.
+MailClient is responsible for monitoring the email and it emits an event as soon as it recieves an email with a xml file attached.
+Commander sends the mail to the MailParser to parse the email and convert it to csv.
+The csv file is then sent to the destination email by SMTPClient.